Logo

 • Visual perspectives substantially impact the product designing process and implementation of design-related solutions.

-6. Decision-Making Test
+6. Decision-making and Judgment Test

 On-the-job application of decision-making skills: